 History, tourist information, and nearby accommodation

-The boiler house and boiler from the steam engine still remain however.
+The boiler house and boiler from the steam engine still remain, however.
 In 1912 a gas-oil engine was installed.
-This was much more reliable and more economic to operate than the steam engine, and enabled the mill to run on days with no wind.
+This was much more reliable and more economical to operate than the steam engine and enabled the mill to run on days with no wind.
 It was not until mains electricity came to Willesborough in 1938 that the gas-oil engine was replaced with an electric motor.